coder109/ProjectsForFun/README.md

 ## How to use

 In each directory, there is a README.md file to tell you how to run the program.

+## What have I finished?
+- Snake: JavaScript
+- TickTackToe: C++
+- Play Bad Apple in Linux Terminal: C